mytemporalaccount/Aligner/README.md

 ```

 ## Navigating the code
-Since our code is based on [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) framework, please refer to them for how to set up and use this framework.
+Since our code is based on [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) framework, please refer to them for how to use this framework.

 ## Supervised Finetuning with Aligner
 ```bash